petdance/altbox/index.md

 should know them, but there are plenty of tools that add on to the standard tools.
-For example, `grep` works fine for finding text, but tools like [`ack`](/ack) and [`ripgrep`](/ripgrep) are designed for today's modern programmer working with large trees of heterogeneous source code.  `find` finds
+For example, `grep` works fine for finding text, but tools like [`ack`](/ack) and [`ripgrep`](/ripgrep) are designed for today's modern programmer working with large trees of heterogeneous source code.

 ## Feedback